mickem/nscp-docs/manual/build.rst

 Windows
 ========

-Dependencies is a bit of a bother to manage on Windows since there is no package mechanism.
+Dependencies is a bit of a bother to manage on Windows since there is no general package mechanism for libraries.
+To help with the there is a script called fetch-deps.py which will help download and build all dependencies required.

 Tools
 *************

-All tools have to be installed manually by hand:
+All tools have to be installed manually by hand (fetchdeps only manages libraries):

 * CMake 2.6
-* Python 2.7 (OBS has to be the *right* python for your plattform)
+* Python 2.7 (Make sure the right python platform is in your path)
-* Visual Studio
+* Visual Studio (I use 2012 and 2015)
-* WiX 3.5
+* WiX 3.9 (or later)
-* Nasm 2.10 (optinal)
 * Perl 5.12 (required by openssl)
-* msysGit (latest version)
+* A git client (if you want to fetch the git sources)

 Validate all tools are in your path::